 Where To Begin

 In order to simplify all the noise from the “fitness” industry, we need to go back to the foundation of what wellness is.
 Let’s be clear, this isn’t about who is right or wrong, it’s about what is true.
 Specifically, what is true for you.
-This series will be full of what is true for most folks, unless they have medical conditions or injuries that would affect what nutrition and exercise looks like.
+This series will be full of information on what is true for most folks, unless you have medical conditions or injuries that would affect what nutrition and exercise would look like.
 If you live with chronic illness (like me!
-I live with POTS, Endometriosis, Elhers-Danlos, and MCAS.), you know how draining to is to hear fitness influences talk as if you live in a normal body without limitations.
-Regardless of where you are, the basics remain true for everyone: we must eat well in order to move well so that we may live well.
+I live with POTS, Endometriosis, Elhers-Danlos, and MCAS.), most wellness/health advice needs to be modified or adapted to what you can do.
+I will specify different guidelines, for my chronic illness friends, as they come up throughout this series!

 Wellness is defined by the GWI as “as the active pursuit of activities, choices, and lifestyles that lead to a state of holistic health.
 It is not a passive state, but an intentional, conscious, and ongoing process of achieving one's full potential across multiple dimensions.”
 The first step of this journey is to accept that in order to achieve true wellness, one must consciously change and be willing to leave behind behaviors that leave you stagnant.
 Literally and figuratively.
 Health is defined as being free from disease, illness, or injury.
 It is no secret that in order to avoid disease and illness one must lead a healthy lifestyle.
 Our health is a chain reaction of everything we are or aren’t doing.